sukritishuk/ML_ZoomCamp_Article/README.md

 ### Splitting the Dataset for Time Series Analysis -

 Splitting the dataset is an important exerise before selecting and fitting machine learning algorithms on any dataset.
-For time series analysis, the split in time series dataset would be slightly different from other methods.
+For time series analysis, the split in dataset would be slightly different from other cases where we try to split datasets randomly into train-test subsets.
 Here, as we would be using past values to make future predictions, we would be splitting the data in relation to time.
 Thus, we would be training our algorithms on the data coming earlier in the time series and testing on data that comes later.

 ![image](https://user-images.githubusercontent.com/50409210/151556040-343ff83f-f9d1-455f-9156-e0c88452bc5d.png)